 Redmond continues to make progress to increase use of e-mobility options, as outlined in the City's Environmental Sustainability Action Plan (ESAP).
+The ESAP offers an initial framework for coordinated and beneficial sustainability action across the city and community.
+A periodic update to the ESAP is underway and anticipated to be completed in late 2025.
 This E-Mobility Strategy is intended to complement the work the ESAP is undertaking, specifically in the transportation realm with the goal to reduce transportation emissions and enhance community mobility.